andrewkho/andrewkho.github.io/docs/wordle-solver.md

 So ignoring for now the fact that that's an astronimically large number, one approach to RL is to ask, given my current state, what's the action that maximizes my expected reward?
 You could store this data in a 2D array, a "Q-table", indexed by the current state, and the set of available discrete actions, with the values as the expected reward for taking an action in a given state.
 Once the table is filled in, you just choose the action with the largest expected value given your current state, play the word, and then see what state you end up in next.

-If the problem was tractable, you could then implement the mechanics of filling in this table with dynamic programming, using either value or policy iteration and you'd basically be done at that point.
+This is the value iteration approach.

 ## Deep Learning